 Transfer credit for foreign language courses will not be considered for approval until it has been evaluated by the Department of Languages, Literatures and Linguistics at Syracuse University to determine the appropriate course equivalent.

 Students are allowed a maximum of 24 credits of Non-Arts and Sciences coursework to apply towards the minimum 120 credits required for the degree.

 An Associate of Arts degree (A.A.) or an Associate of Science degree (A.S) may waive part of the distribution requirements of the Liberal Arts Core.
 An official transcript with the degree awarded is required to consider the waiver of distribution requirements.

 Should you choose to enroll in and complete a course at Syracuse University for which you have transfer credit for, your transfer credit for that specific course will be subsequently removed.

 In order to be eligible for graduation honors (Cum Laude, Magna Cum Laude, Summa Cum Laude) you must have earned at least 60 credit hours of letter-graded courses taken at Syracuse University.

-To schedule a phone appointment or a meeting with an advisor in the College of Arts and Sciences, please call 315.443.3150.
+To schedule a phone appointment or a meeting with an advisor in A&S, please call 315.443.3150.
 Other resources include: